yaricom/bombman-RL-AI-J2ME/README.md

 So, RL methodologies was applied as natural evolution of my considerations about was is best suited for this task realisation.

-The RL AI agent implementation may be found mostly in this class: [AIBombmanSprite.java](https://github.com/yaricom/bombman-RL-AI-J2ME/blob/master/src/common/ng/games/bombman/sprites/AIBombmanSprite.java)
+The RL AI agent implementation may be found in this class: [AIBombmanSprite.java](https://github.com/yaricom/bombman-RL-AI-J2ME/blob/master/src/common/ng/games/bombman/sprites/AIBombmanSprite.java)

 ## Building, running
 In order to build executables you need to have J2ME platform installed on your system.
 As for now Java ME SDK may be found here: [JAVA ME SDK](http://www.oracle.com/technetwork/java/embedded/javame/javame-sdk/overview/index.html)